bitovi/academy/src/ngrx/1-why-ngrx/why-ngrx.md

 #### Dispatch

-A Dispatch is a Store method that will provide an Action to the Reducer function.
-You can see the Dispatch method as the API to update the state.
+A Dispatch is a `Store` method that will provide an Action to the Reducer function.
+You can see the `dispatch()` method as the API to update the state.
 Effects also listen for every Action dispatched from the Store to handle _side-effects_.

 #### Selectors